Search

 Since I married, my wife also provided emotional and practical support in my baseball career and recent academic achievement.
 Days and nights, she waited for me to get home after a game to massage my sore body, and always encouraged me to chase my goals.
 In the same way, she made sure to create a peaceful, stress-free time and space for me to focus on my study by watching our children and keeping them busy.

-How did Florida Tech (and Bisk) support you?
+How did Florida Tech support you?

 The university has a group of high-quality professors and a technical support team that was always available when I needed it.
 In addition, they provided access to an online library and tutoring that helped me enhance my knowledge, improved my academic performance, and made my educational journey more memorable.